-Ankle joint is stabilized by various ligaments.
-Anteriorly it is wide, membranous, extending from the distal anterior part of tibia to the neck of talus.
-The posterior ligament is short and thin extending from the distal posterior surface of tibia to the posterior surface of talus.
+The ankle joint is stabilized by various ligaments.
+Anteriorly it is wide, membranous, extending from the distal anterior part of the tibia to the neck of the talus.
+The posterior ligament is short and thin extending from the distal posterior surface of the tibia to the posterior surface of the talus.

 Synovial membrane lines the inner surface of the capsule and is attached to the articular margins.

 The patient may present with pain and swelling which may be accompanied by limp.
 The onset is insidious and initially the pain may be ignored or treated by over the counter medication.
 The patient may seek consultation as the symptoms advance.